sridiyer/MLOps_classification/README.md

 Figure 4.
 Docker image of the application in AWS Container Registry (accessible on AWS
 at: public.ecr.aws/d4e8a7g0/mlops_sridiyer  )

+AWS container services organizes the execution of a container (app) as a task.
+There is only one task in this project.
+Related tasks are grouped into service.
+Services are run in a cluster.

 ![](https://github.com/sridiyer/MLOps_classification/blob/master/img5.png)

 Figure 5.
 Application running as a service under Fargate/ECS